It can happen. You find a work at home job, but for one reason or another, things don’t work out. You get fired from your work at home job. Now what?

 You’ll do best if you cut out unnecessary expenditures, so what money you do have lasts as long as possible.
 You don’t want any trouble if the job hunt takes longer than you thought it would.

 Just because you were fired from a company doesn’t mean that no one there will be a good reference for your new job hunt.
 If there was a supervisor or someone else you worked well with, you may still get a good professional reference from them.
-Ask.
+Ask if you think it’s possible.

 Think About Why You Were Fired